polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/explore-sidecar-endpoints.md

 - Send API requests with custom variable definitions.
 - Inspect and save the responses from the API.

-You now have a good working basis for using `sidecar` within Postman and to continue building on this experience.
-There are more areas for you to explore on your own, including how to:
+You now have a good working basis for using `sidecar` endpoints within Postman and to begin building applications that use the `sidecar` API for your own purpose.
+To explore more on your own, consider the following tasks:

 - Send requests using the other endpoints in the predefined collection.
 - Write tests in Postman for debugging purposes.